mikeizbicki/ucr-cs100/textbook/assignment-help/output-formatting-in-c++/README.md

 apple     orange    cherry
 plum      pumpkin   grape
 ```
 Adding `cout << left;` aligns the text to the left side of the screen.
 Unlike, `setw()` the justification only has to be set once and all of the following output will adhere to it until it is set to something else.
 There are three justification options, `left`, `right`, and `internal`.
-The first two self-explanatory. `internal` left justifies the signs of numbers and right justifies the magnitude of number.
+The first two are self-explanatory. `internal` left justifies the signs of numbers and right justifies the magnitude of said number.
 For example, `cout setw(5) << internal << -57` could output `-  57`.
 This is useful for making a long list of numerical operations, for example in accounting.

 ####Filling Empty Space